YoshiyukiKono/CarND/project-3/writeup.md

 Then I switched my model from LeNet to the one designed by NVIDEA, which is introduced in Udacity course.

 There were a few spots where the vehicle fell off the track.
-To improve the driving behavior in these cases, I modified my model as follows
+To improve the driving behavior in these cases, I modified my model as follows:

-* Histogram Equalization to be applied to the training images for future value optimization
+* Histogram Equalization to be applied to the training images for feature value optimization

 * Transformation from RGB to Gray-scale in the model to reduce the dimension  for calculation improvement

-In my observation, histogram equalization contributed the training significantly.
+In my observation, histogram equalization contributed significantly.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.